lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 .. image:: calc-specialcharacter.png

-To insert a hyperlink in Libreoffice Calc :menuselection:`Insert --> Hyperlink` or press :kbd:`Control+K`.
+To insert a hyperlink in LibreOffice Calc :menuselection:`Insert --> Hyperlink` or press :kbd:`Control+K`.
 To actually type the address in the :guilabel:`URL` field.
 To switch to a button for the hyperlink use the :guilabel:`Form` button.
 To switch back to text use the :guilabel:`Form` drop down and select :guilabel:`Text`.

 .. image:: calc-link.png